 To welcome the return of New Yorkers and visitors to our resilient city, the GDA invited the world-renowned artist JR and his Inside Out Project to create Inside Out: NY Together, a celebration of the strength of our city's diversity.
 For their canvas, the Inside Out Project used the GDA's new 40 foot high Public ARTery space along the south wall of the Port Authority Bus Terminal, filling it with more than 1000 portraits taken right here in the Garment District from October 3 - 9.
-The piece will remain on display as long as the installation survives the elements.
+The piece remained on display until spring.